numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

 'array' or 'matrix'?
 Which should I use?
 ========================================

-Numpy provides, in addition to `np.ndarray`` an additional matrix type that you may see used in some existing code.
+Numpy provides, in addition to ``np.ndarray``, an additional matrix type that you may see used in some existing code.
 Which one to use?

 Short answer